The rain came down in buckets as I pulled into the parking space at Publix.

 “Yeah.
 I was driving home and saw this lady walking in the rain.
 She had her purse over her head but she was getting drenched.
 I pulled into the parking lot, hopped out and offered her my open umbrella.
 She smiled so big.
 And I decided to have an umbrella ministry.”

-To push pause on the daily commute and see need.
-To give what you have without hesitating.
-To bring a smile to a weary face and extend an unexpected kindness.
+To see need.
+To give what we have without hesitating.
+To extend unexpected kindness and bring a smile to a weary soul.

 He who refreshes others